 How Does a Boiler System Work?

 Using hot water from a boiler that is typically installed in the basement of your home, a boiler system generates radiant heat to keep rooms warm.
-The heated water is coursed through pipes, which are installed in the walls or beneath the floors of the rooms that need heating.
+The heated water is coursed through pipes, which are installed in the walls or beneath the floors of the rooms that require heating.
 This radiant heat keeps rooms warmer longer because of the warmed surface.
 Depending on your preference, you can choose from gas-fired boilers or oil-fired boilers with high AFUE ratings to provide energy-efficient heating.

 Key Benefits of a Boiler System